Trump tells governors he is setting new coronavirus social distancing guidelines

 Download the NBC News app for full coverage of the coronavirus outbreak

-Although governors and local officials have the authority to lift their mandates, Trump has been eager for American life to get back to normal and regain the strong economy his administration boasted prior to the outbreak.
-However, some state lawmakers have resisted those calls.
+Although governors and local officials have the authority to lift their mandates, Trump has been eager for American life to get back to normal and regain the strong economy his administration boasted before the outbreak.
+However, some state lawmakers have resisted the calls.

 New York Gov. Andrew Cuomo strongly criticized Trump's effort, saying Tuesday that "we will not put a dollar figure on human life."